Article

 Employers should also bear in mind that failure to manage any change in contracts correctly can lead to issues within the workplace, including damage to relationships and an increased level of absence and reputational damage, so it is important to assess the situation and any potential issues that may arise.

-The government has also launched a consultation paper seeking views as to whether interim relief should be available to employees, where they bring a claim under the new provisions – once they come into effect – so we will also need to keep an eye on this as this can have financial ramifications for employers.
+The government has launched a consultation paper seeking views as to whether interim relief should be available to employees, where they bring a claim under the new provisions – once they come into effect – so we will also need to keep an eye on this as this would have financial ramifications for employers.

 It might be that employers also need to tighten the variation clauses within their contracts of employment, but more to come on that as the Bill progresses.